Work with incidents in many workspaces at once

 Working with incidents

-The counters at the top of the page - Open incidents, New incidents, In progress, etc. - show the numbers for all of the selected workspaces collectively.
+The counters at the top of the page - Open incidents, New incidents, Active incidents, etc. - show the numbers for all of the selected workspaces collectively.

 You'll see incidents from all of the selected workspaces and directories (tenants) in a single unified list.
 You can filter the list by workspace and directory, in addition to the filters from the regular Incidents screen.